dart-lang/language/working/static metaprogramming/intro.md

   workflow—any change in the program should not have to rerun all metaprogramming in the entire program.
 It should at worst require a rerun of the metaprogramming in libraries that depend on the modified library.
+* **Must support expression evaluation**.
+Expression evaluation is a vital tool for the development experience and we need to ensure it is not negatively affected.

 For the most part the design constraints here align with the modular compilation design constraints.
 In short, metaprogramming should not introduce global action